-Thus, despite praise from monetarists, the monetary policy of the Bank of Japan cannot be judged to have been practicing monetarism as defined by the k% rule.
-However, the fact that the inflation rate was brought down gradually without affecting the trend growth rate was praised as a successful implementation of monetary policy with monetary aggregate emphasis (see Suzuki (1985, 1987)).
-It is conceivable that the monetary growth emphasis from 1978 to mid-1980s gave some weapon of rhetoric in fighting against pressure from the government (see Ito (1992, chapter 5)).
+Thus, despite praise from monetarists, the monetary policy of the Bank of Japan cannot be judged to have been practicing monetarism as defined by the k percent rule.
+However, the fact that the inflation rate was brought down gradually without affecting the trend growth rate was praised as a successful implementation of monetary policy with monetary aggregate emphasis (see Suzuki 1985, 1987).
+It is conceivable that the monetary growth emphasis from 1978 to the mid-1980s gave some weapon of rhetoric in fighting against pressure from the government (see Ito 1992, chapter 5).

-The emphasis on monetary growth rate was more or less terminated after 1987 when the monetary aggregate growth rate became much higher than forecasts consistently, most likely from the instability of money demand due to rapid financial liberalization at the time.
+The emphasis on monetary growth rate was more or less terminated after 1987, when the monetary aggregate growth rate became much higher than forecasts consistently, most likely from the instability of money demand due to rapid financial liberalization at the time.

-4. No Great Inflation in 1979-80
+7.4 No Great Inflation from 1979 to 1980

-4.1.
-Overview
+7.4.1 Overview

 Another oil crisis came at the end of the 1970s.
 If the oil crisis was a culprit of the Great Inflation earlier, which I have refuted already, the same would happen.
-If the second oil crisis was managed-and indeed it was the case shown below-that would strengthen the case that the Bank of Japan made a mistake at the first time.
+If the second oil crisis was managed-and indeed it was the case, shown following-that would strengthen the case that the Bank of Japan made a mistake the first time.